 WiFi Protected Setup (WPS) allows you to quickly set up a wireless network with strong security, without having to configure security settings manually.
-To set up a WPS connection between two devices, both devices must support WPS.
-It is recommended to use the Push Button Configuration (PBC) method if your wireless client supports it.
-See Section 7.10.8.3 on page 111 for more information about WPS.
+To set up a WPS connection between two devices, both

-Note: The Zyxel Device applies the security settings of the main SSID (SSID1) profile (see Section 7.2 on page 86).
+Note: The Zyxel Device applies the security settings of the main SSID (SSID1) profile (see Section 7.2 on page 89).